amxrac/hls-webhook/README.md

-An API for listening to webhook events from helius, and manages workflows.
+An API that listens to webhook events from helius, and manages workflows.

 ## Routes
 | Method | Endpoint                  | Description                                                                      |